 Training Center Overview

 Texas Game Wardens are known as being among the best-trained conservation officers in the country.

-The many demands of modern conservation law enforcement training had outgrown the small Austin facility.
-It had been hemmed in on all sides by neighborhood development and there had been discussion since the early 1990s about the need to move the Academy to a location that would better serve its needs.
+The many demands of modern conservation law enforcement training had outgrown a small Austin facility.
+A converted warehouse had served as the training center from 1975 until 2007.
+The Austin location had been hemmed in on all sides by neighborhood development.

-The Texas Game Warden Training Center required road construction, water and electric improvements and expansion, upgrades to existing facilities, security fencing, walkways, site signage and other infrastructure enhancements.
+The Texas Game Warden Training Center started with road construction, water and electric improvements and expansion, It continued with upgrades to existing facilities, security fencing, walkways, site signage, and other enhancements.
+Today it operates numerous modern buildings, its own water supply, and acres of nearby fields.
+The entire complex is used exclusively to train commissioned conservation officers for the State of Texas.

-All buildings have been designed according to the state energy code, which adopted the 2009 IECC (International Energy Conservation Code).
+All buildings have been designed according to the State Energy Code, which adopted the International Energy Conservation Code.

 Future Operating Costs

 One goal of the capital campaign is to create an endowment fund sufficient to satisfy operating costs over and above those presently incurred by the Austin training facility.